Valgorithms/TwitchPHP/README.md

 	//Required
 	'secret' => $secret, // Client secret
 	'nick' => 'ValZarGaming', // Twitch username
-	'channel' => 'valzargaming', // Channel to join
+	'channel' => 'daathren', // Channel to join

 	//Optional
-	//'loop' => $loop, // Pass your own instance of $loop to share with other ReactPHP applications 'socket_options' => [ //See https://github.com/reactphp/socket for more options 'dns' => '8.8.8.8', // Can change DNS provider
+	//'loop' => $loop, // (Optional) pass your own instance of $loop to share with other ReactPHP applications 'socket_options' => [
+        'dns' => '8.8.8.8', // Can change DNS provider
 	],
-	'verbose' => true, // Additional output to console (useful for debugging)_
+	'verbose' => false, // Additional output to console (useful for debugging)_

 	//Custom commands
 	'commandsymbol' => [ // Process commands if a message starts with a prefix in this array '!',
 		';',
 	],
+	'whitelist' => [ // Users who are allowed to use restricted functions 'daathren',
+	],
 	'responses' => [ // Whenever a message is sent matching a key and prefixed with a command symbol, reply with the defined value
 		"ping" => "Pong!",
 	],
 	'functions' => [ // Enabled functions usable by anyone
-		//
-	],
+		'help', // Send a list of commands as a chat message ],
 	'restricted_functions' => [ // Enabled functions usable only by whitelisted users
-		//
-	],
+		'php', //Outputs the current version of PHP as a message ],
-	'private_functions' => [ // Enabled functions usable only by the bot owner sharing the same username as the bot 'php', //Outputs the current version of PHP as a message 'stop', //Kills the bot
+	'private_functions' => [ // Enabled functions usable only by the bot owner sharing the same username as the bot 'stop', //Kills the bot
 	],
 );